DonVictor/django-template.mode/README.markdown

 This mode provides syntax coloring for the Django Template language in the Panic Coda 2.0 text editor.
 For Coda 1.x use https://github.com/jbergantine/Django-Template instead.

+Thanks to [Ryan Clark](https://github.com/rclark) for cleaning up and simplifying the installation method.

 Installation in Panic Coda
 --------------------------